When someone mentions retirement, one of the first things that come to mind for many is relaxation.

 While this is true initially, leisure is not everything in retirement.

-In fact, according to Dr. Joseph Coughlin, director of the MIT AgeLab, there’s a Honeymoon Phase of retirement that lasts for the first quarter of retirement.
+In fact, the honeymoon retirement stage lasts for the first quarter of retirement.

-Beyond that first phase, it’s important to also make time for other activities that keep your brain from retiring when you do.
+Beyond that second phase, it’s important to also make time for other activities that keep your brain from retiring when you do.

 What’s more, research on the effect of retirement on cognitive function has shown that the “use it or lose it” hypothesis holds water.